microsoft/vscode-cosmosdb/README.md

 - Edit a document and persist changes to the cloud
 - Attach a Mongo server by clicking the plug icon in the title

-*Support for Table accounts in CosmosDB is coming soon!

 ![Browse CosmosDB and MongoDB databases](resources/Browse.png)

 ## Mongo "Scrapbooks" (Run Mongo Commands with Rich Intellisense)